 Below is an example of the footage that I shot on a kayak, hand-held, with an iPhone 4.
 Rolling shutter ripple is a common problem with iPhone and DSLR footage, and I often see it when I pan quickly or when something moves in front of the lens at a rapid rate.
 This was not too much of an issue here so I didn’t use the Advanced options but I did set Method to Position, Scale, Rotation.

-For more information, check out Warp Stabilizer in After Effects CS5.5 and CS6 by Todd Kopriva.
+For more information, check out Warp Stabilizer in After Effects CS5.5, CS6 and CC by Todd Kopriva.

 - Stabilize Shaky Footage – an older tutorial from Video Copilot/Andrew Kramer, using the old motion stabilizer in AE.
 Andrew uses Expressions to smooth out the shakiness but not remove all of the movement.